 - Naturalists find the sounds in nature—birds, wind, rushing water, rain, thunder, etc., very music-like

-- They find art expressed in nature through the changing of the seasons and the varying size, shape, and colors of plants, animals, clouds, and oceans
+- Find art expressed in nature through the changing of the seasons; varying size, shape, and colors of plants, animals, oceans

-- Through their lenses, outdoor photographers see art and beauty in the earth’s natural surroundings.
+- Through their lenses, photographers see art and beauty in the earth’s natural surroundings.

 - Artists find the varying patterns of natural objects perfect for creating artistic pieces